johntango/MemAssistants/README.md

 We use the OpenAI inbuilt VectorDB that allows us 10,000 files with total storage 100GB A number VectorDBs can be attached but we will assume only one attached at a time.
-To upload files we check if the Assistant has a VectorDB already and if not we create one with random name We require a director path and take all files in it and attach them to Assistant and to the VectorDB
+Give name of the directory with files to be uploaded eg news We take all files in it and attach them to the VectorDB and then the VectorDB to the Assistant OpenAI will embed all the files automatically

 jrw@mit.edu (email me if you find issues)
 Thanks to following for their tools